 A home equity line of credit also has its disadvantages.
 You are using the equity in your home, which means that it will not be available to you upon the sale of your home.
 For example, if you owe $100,000 on your mortgage and you sell your home for $200,000, you would normally make $100,000 minus the real estate agent fees and selling costs.
 If you also have a $50,000 second mortgage, you will receive just $50,000 minus the other costs.
 Also, since your home equity line of credit has a variable interest rate, it could always go up.
 A HELOC may also have an annual fee.

-After you have weighed your options and considered your needs, a home equity line of credit can be a useful tool.
+After you have weighed your options and considered your needs, compare home equity line of credit offers from our network of lenders.